lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

     This leads to the system appearing frozen.

+.. container:: justify

-The solution is to cancel the net momentum of the atoms, for instance by using *fix momentum*, re-setting the velocity with the *velocity create* command, or use a different thermostat.
+    The solution is to cancel
+    the net momentum of the atoms, for instance by using *fix momentum*, re-setting the velocity with the *velocity create* command, or use a different thermostat.